jimbeveridge/readdirectorychanges/README.md

 # ReadDirectoryChanges

-Date:		May 2010<br>
-Version:	1.1<br>
-Status:		Beta.
+Status:		Release candidate.
 This code has been tested, but not exhaustively.

 This sample code goes with my blog entry titled, [Understanding ReadDirectoryChangesW]( http://qualapps.blogspot.com/2010/05/understanding-readdirectorychangesw.html)

-Please create a new issue to report issues with this code.
+Please create a new issue or pull request for issues with this code.

 This project is for Visual Studio 2010.
-It should build and work fine under Visual Studio 2005 or 2008, you'll just need new solution and project files.
+It should build and work fine under Visual Studio 2005 through 2014, although you'll need new solution and project files for older versions.
 All project options were left at the default.

 ## Usage